Where does private real estate debt sit on the risk spectrum?

 All investments carry some degree of risk.
 Generally speaking, the higher the return, the higher the risk.
 So, where does private real estate debt sit on the spectrum?
 To understand this, let’s look at some of the different types of risks associated with this investment.

-The common risks of real estate debt investing
+Some of the common risks of real estate debt investing

 |Borrower Risk: |